-Benefits of DG interconnection can be summarized as [1], [9], [10]:
+The benefits of DG interconnection can be summarized as [1], [9], [10]:

-- · Standby/backup power availability and reliability,
+- standby/backup power availability and reliability;

-- Peak load shaving,
+- · peak load shaving;

-- Combined heat and power,
+- combined heat and power;

-- Sales of power back to utilities or other users,
+- sales of power back to utilities or other users;

-- Renewable energy,
+- renewable energy;

-- Power quality, such as reactive power compensation and voltage support,
+- power quality, such as reactive power compensation and voltage support;

-- · Dynamic stability support.
+- dynamic stability support.

 Voltage variation studies when a significant portion of the total generation is DG have been performed in [11]-[15].
 Previous efforts introduced a comprehensive analysis of the possible impacts of different penetration levels of DG on voltage profiles in low-voltage secondary distribution networks [16].
-The work was aimed to explore the maximum amount of DG that secondary distribution networks can withstand in a probabilistic fashion.
-A field-validated load model for the calculation of Conservation Voltage Reduction (CVR) in several secondary networks was presented in [17].
-Both studies ([16]-[17]) concluded that the implementation of DG or CVR will provide energy and economic savings for the utility and the customers.
-Many power utilities are moving towards implementing CVR [18]-[22].
-Benefits of CVR in terms of energy savings and loss reduction have been studied in [23]-[25] while different implementation methods of CVR are described in [26]-[27].
+The work aimed to explore the maximum amount of DG that secondary distribution networks can withstand in a probabilistic fashion.
+A field-validated load model for the calculation of conservation voltage reduction (CVR) in several secondary networks was presented in [17].
+Both studies [16], [17] concluded that the implementation of DG or CVR will provide energy and economic savings for the utility and the customers.
+Many power utilities are moving toward implementing CVR [18]-[22].
+The benefits of CVR in terms of energy savings and loss reduction have been studied in [23]-[25] while different implementation methods of CVR are described in [26] and [27].